Cross-Domain Underwater Image Enhancement Guided by No-Reference Image Quality Assessment: A Transfer Learning Approach: Related Work

 Model-based methods (e.g., \cite{article22, article23, article24}) typically rely on handcrafted priors to estimate key parameters in the underwater imaging model, such as transmission and ambient light.
 While effective in specific scenarios, these prior-based approaches often struggle in more complex real-world environments.
 Image enhancement methods, such as CLAHE \cite{article25}, Retinex \cite{article26}, fusion methods \cite{article27}, and multi-scale multi-exposure fusion (MMLE) \cite{article28}, aim to improve visual quality by enhancing image details and contrast.
 Despite their applicability, these methods still face limitations in dynamic lighting conditions.

 With the advancement of deep learning, data-driven underwater image enhancement methods have emerged and demonstrated strong competitiveness.
 In the early stages, due to the lack of paired training samples, researchers introduced generative adversarial networks (GANs) to improve underwater image quality, such as WaterGAN \cite{article29}, FUnIE \cite{article10}, UGAN \cite{article30}, and UIE-DAL \cite{article31}.
 The release of underwater image datasets such as UIEB \cite{article12} and LSUI \cite{article14} has facilitated the development of more complex network architectures to optimize image enhancement performance, including WaterNet \cite{article12}, Ucolor \cite{article11}, TSDA \cite{article32}, and Ushape \cite{article14}.
 These models incorporate various innovative techniques to better adapt to complex underwater scenarios.
 For example, Li et al. \cite{article11} proposed a transmission map-guided network that combines medium transmission maps with multi-channel inputs to enhance model robustness, while PUIE-Net \cite{article33} integrates a conditional variational autoencoder with adaptive instance normalization for adjustable image enhancement.
 Additionally, Ushape \cite{article14} and RCTNet \cite{article34} introduce Transformer-based architectures and attention mechanisms, significantly improving enhancement performance under complex underwater lighting and color variations.
-The most closely related work to this paper is Semi-UIR \cite{article60}, which innovatively adopts a semi-supervised learning approach.
-By leveraging MUSIQ \cite{article61} scores for pseudo-label selection, it incorporates non-reference datasets into training and achieves impressive results.
-However, this method primarily focuses on mitigating overfitting on small reference datasets and does not explicitly address or analyze the bias between pseudo labels and above-water images.
-Moreover, the performance of its single-stage training strategy is prone to limitations caused by confirmation bias.